paxunix/jeepscore/README.md

 Clicking the End button will prompt you to end the current game.
-Once ended, that game count can no longer be updated and the background is changed grey to distinguish finished games from ongoing games.
+Once ended, that game count can no longer be updated and the background is changed to grey to distinguish finished games from ongoing games.
 There is no way to restart a game that has been ended.

 Scoring Algorithms